CSS

 CSS is a first-class citizen in Rspack, and Rspack has several built-in features to support CSS bundling.

-Enabling CSS Support
+Enabling CSS support

 You can choose from the following options:

-Native CSS Support
+Native CSS support

 Rspack provides the experiment.css option, an experimental feature introduced in webpack 5 to enable native CSS support.
 Rspack has improved this feature and plans to enable it by default in Rspack 2.0.